isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 <sup>3</sup> Travellers are allowed to use private hire cars or taxis, but not public transport.

 <sup>4</sup> Cohorted company transport refers to an arrangement whereby inbound travellers on the same trip are transported in the same vehicle.

+<sup>5</sup> Travellers can scan the SafeEntry QR code to submit their personal particulars using the TraceTogether app or a [recommended QR scanner app](https://www.safeentry.gov.sg/individual_help).

 -----